 Fallacies Versus Accuracies

 Below are frequent inaccuracies and errors in counseling that are shown in films and the reality behind them.

 Fallacy #1: Therapists Fix Problems

-There’s always that one therapist in a specific show that spills out all the details about a particular client to a friend or other people.
+There’s always that one counselor in a specific media show that spills out all the details about a particular client to a friend or other people.

 Fallacy #3: Therapists Often Form Romantic Relationships With Their Patients